JeremyHeinPhD/Alignment-Portfolio/ai-as-kitchen-timer.md

 AI can extend this approach far beyond one classroom.
 It can help teachers build rubrics that scaffold learning, support transitions, and provide patient communication for students who need it most.
-Human-centered AI is not about simulating feelings; it is about delivering the right prompt at the right time.
+Human-centered AI is not about simulating feelings; it is about delivering the right response at the right time.
 In this way, AI can play a much bigger role in education — not just for the smartest students, but for those who need the most patience and communication skills from teachers.

 ---